wkudac/udads_p1/README.md

 ## File Descriptions
 There is one Jupyter Notebook which contains all the coding ("stov_survey.ipynb").
 The data used (s.below) is copied locally in a folder called data.
+A more verbal description can be found in the following [(blog post)](https://medium.com/@wkudac/stackoverflow-survey-2017-where-are-you-f802d450fa1).

 ## Licence, Acknowledgement
 The following data sources are used: